José Amalfitani Stadium: Rugby union

 When South Africa played Argentina in November 2005 at Vélez Sarsfield, they faced a strong Pumas side, which took a 20–16 lead into the half-time break, before fading in the second half and losing 34–23.

 In the 2006 mid-year tests, the second test against Wales, saw the Pumas win 45–27, Argentina's largest win ever over Wales.
 The national squad next hosted the world's top team, the All Blacks.
 The New Zealanders survived an Argentine assault in the final minutes to hang on to win 25–19 and to deny Argentina a huge upset.

 Los Pumas began their final preparation for the 2007 World Cup with a summer two-test series against visiting Ireland, including a 16–0 win at Vélez Sarsfield.

+The José Amalfitani Stadium was the home ground for the Jaguares, an Argentine Super Rugby franchise that ran from 2015 to 2020.